 A little over a year ago when my now toddler was starting to eat solid foods, I wanted to add yogurt to his daily meals.
 Yogurt is an easy to digest source of protein and calcium that is also full of “good” calories, and I hoped that it might help satisfy his insatiable appetite.

 So, I went grocery shopping and spent some time in the dairy section reading yogurt labels.
 YoBaby was the most prominent brand and there were lots of delicious flavors that I knew my little one would love.
 But there was just one problem: sugar was the second ingredient on the label.
 At least 9 grams of it!
 To add to my confusion, there was a little asterix on the Nutrition Facts label that said “includes natural milk sugar.”
 Just how much added sugar was in the little 4 oz baby yogurt cup?
 Was it a tiny amount?
 Was it almost the full 9 grams?
 I had no way of knowing.
-Note: it will be easier to make an informed choice about flavored yogurts and other foods that contain added sugar in 2018 when food manufacturers are required to implement the FDA’s updated Nutrition Facts label (read more).
+Note: it will be easier to make an informed choice about flavored yogurts and other foods that contain added sugar in 2020 when food manufacturers are required to implement the FDA’s updated Nutrition Facts label (read more about added sugar).

 What do you do when you don’t know how much added sugar is in a packaged food?

 I tried plain yogurt, but my baby wouldn’t eat it.
 When I grew tired of cleaning yogurt off of the table, his bibs, and the floor I started to make my own flavored yogurt.
 I used fresh, frozen or canned organic fruit (peaches were his favorite) and sweetened it with just a touch of maple syrup.
 Wow did he love it… for a month or so until he decided he wanted “bigger kid foods”.
 Update: this is still a food my now 2 year old asks for, especially when he is feeling under the weather.